centrahq/api-documentation/pages/03.fe-development/15.customer-wishlists/docs.md

 }
 ```
 #### Failure
-If not existing wishlist id provided, then an error will be returned:
+If a non-existing wishlist identifier is provided, an error will be returned:

 ```json
 {
     "token": "...",